parasaurolophus/home-automation/README.md

 - `contextStorage`
 - `projects`
 - An entry in the `httpStatic` array
-- A set of environment variable definistions
+- A set of environment variable definitions

 This is accomplished by creating a number of separate JavaScript files and referencing them from `settings.js`